-To begin, you must install Ansible Automation Platform and you must choose a target system where an initial play-book can be deployed (provided by automation controller).
-Refer to Ansible Automation Platform Installation and Reference Guide for more information.
+To begin, you must install Ansible Automation Platform and you must choose a target system where an initial playbook can be deployed (provided by automation controller).
+Refer to Red Hat Ansible Automation Platform Installation Guide for further instructions.

 This first playbook executes simple Ansible tasks, while teaching you how to use the controller, as well as ensuring its proper setup.
 This can be any sort of system manageable by Ansible, as described in the Managed nodes section of the Ansible documentation.